Every now and then, it’s time for a change.

 One reason you might use a busuu alternative is to supplement your busuu learning.
 If you’re enjoying busuu, you don’t need to give it up entirely.
 In fact, busuu can pair perfectly well with other tools, including innovative apps, such as the FluentU Android app.

 You might also use an alternative for a new perspective on your target language.
-Each language learning product on the market approaches a language from a slightly different angle, so trying an alternative to busuu could give you a new perspective that broadens your language horizons.
+Each language learning app and product on the market approaches a language from a slightly different angle, so trying an alternative to busuu could give you a new perspective that broadens your language horizons.

 Or maybe busuu isn’t quite right for your needs and goals.
 Maybe busuu just isn’t doing what you want it to.
 Maybe the cost is prohibitive.
 Whatever reason it’s not your perfect match, you might be looking for something similar that better meets your needs.